Understanding Cultural Influences on Mental Health in the BIPOC Community

 Mental health issues don't discriminate.
 They impact people of all ages, races, and backgrounds.
 But that can often be where the similarities stop.

 People in the BIPOC communities often have more struggles with mental health issues, including anxiety and depression, for a variety of reasons.
+Research consistently shows that communities of color face higher rates of mental health challenges, often compounded by systemic barriers and historical trauma that have impacted these populations for generations.

 There are unique mental health challenges within this community.
-While that’s problematic, the greater issue is often how cultural influences and backgrounds can keep people of color from utilizing resources or getting the help they deserve.
+While that's problematic, the greater issue is often how cultural influences and backgrounds can keep people of color from utilizing resources or getting the help they deserve.
+Understanding these cultural dynamics is essential for both individuals seeking support and mental health professionals working to provide culturally competent care.

 Struggling With Stigma